Your First MOTMOT

 If it passes, it will be recorded in the MOT database and you’ll receive a certificate from the garage.
 You don’t need to do anything until you need to book in your next test in a year’s time.

 If your car fails its MOT, don’t worry — this doesn’t mean it needs to be written off.
 In fact, a lot of MOT failures are down to faults that are simple and inexpensive to fix, such as a dead bulb or a faulty set of windscreen wipers.
-You can avoid the most common causes of MOT failure by simply following the tips in Autosessive’s guide to avoiding an MOT test failure throughout the year.
+You can avoid the most common causes of MOT failure by simply following the tips from RAC website RAC website

 If your car fails its MOT, you’ll get a list of things that need to be fixed from the test centre.
 You can either pay them to make the repairs or have them done elsewhere.
 Your car will then need to be retested, which will cost you another £54.85.